-After the vehicle is repaired, you will need to have it undergo an inspection.
+The vehicle will undergo an inspection.
 When you are getting ready for the inspection, you have to fill out and submit a notarized Application for Motor Vehicle Identification Certification (Form RV-F1315401).
-The application will require your name, physical address and mailing address, phone numbers, the year, make, model, and vehicle identification number of the motor vehicle.
+The application will require your name, physical address, and mailing address.
+Also, phone numbers, the year, make, model, and vehicle identification number of the motor vehicle.

-You also have to let them know what it was that originally caused the damage to the vehicle, such as collision, fire, fresh water, saltwater, or other.
+You also have to let them know what originally caused the damage to the vehicle, such as collision, fire, freshwater, saltwater, or other.
 If you choose other, you will need to detail what happened to the vehicle.

 You will also need to list the vehicle components used during the construction of the vehicle.
-This will help to identify the parts that were replaced.
-Make sure that you have a receipt that you submit showing the year, make, and identification number of the vehicle from which the part had been removed.
+This will help to identify the parts replaced.
+Make sure that you have a receipt that you submit showing the year, make, and identification number of the vehicle from which the part was removed.

 Each of the receipts also needs to have the name and mailing address of both the seller and the buyer.
-If the parts used were new or aftermarket, this needs to be indicated on the receipt.
-The application also requires your license number, the name and address, as well as the signature of the rebuilder.
+If the parts used were new or aftermarket, indicate on the receipt.
+The application also requires your license number, name, and address, as well as the signature of the rebuilder.

 You can send the documents to the Tennessee Department of Revenue, Special Investigations Section, Anti-Theft Unit, 44 Vantage Way, Suite 160, Nashville, Tennessee, 37243-8050.
 If you require more information, you can call (615) 253-7246, where you can leave a voice message.
 They will return the calls within 48 hours.

 If the vehicle is non-repairable and is less than ten years old you have to submit an Application for Tennessee Salvage/Non-Repairable Certificate (Form RV-F1311801) and the salvage certificate to the above address.